SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

   --o-visualization ../data/results/stats-dada2.qzv
 ```

 Then you will need to scp `stats-data2.qzv` to your computer so that you can view the results at https://view.qiime2.org/.
+You can download a sample [here](https://github.com/SmithsonianWorkshops/2019-03-05-metabarcoding/raw/master/Metabarcoding_with_Qiime/qiime_artifacts/stats-dada2.qzv)

 ### Copy full dada2 results to data/working

-Copy Rebecca's completed dada2 results (for the entire dataset) to your own `data/working` directory.
+You've been working on only one part of sequences.
+For the next section we're going to use all the sequences.
+You can copy the completed dada2 results (for the entire dataset) to your own `data/working` directory.
 This command will work if you are in `/scratch/genomics/USER/qiime2_tutorial`.

 ```
 cp /data/genomics/workshops/qiime2/rep-seqs-dada2.qza /data/genomics/workshops/qiime2/table-dada2.qza /data/genomics/workshops/qiime2/stats-dada2.qza /data/genomics/workshops/qiime2/data/sample-metadata.tsv data/raw